Share on FacebookShare on TwitterShare on LinkedinShare via emailShare via Facebook Messenger

 Mike always hated school.

-Plenty of stories and novels are written in the third person.
-In this type of story, a disembodied narrator describes what the characters do and what happens to them.
-You don’t see directly through a character’s eyes as you do in a first-person narrative, but often the narrator describes the main character’s thoughts and feelings about what’s going on.
+You don’t see directly through a character’s eyes as you do in a first-person narrative, but the narrator often describes the main character’s thoughts and feelings about what’s going on.

 Lydia was curious when the face appeared in the third-story window, but she hesitated before making her way upstairs.